vijaynbec/VijayN_CloudPractical/07.Databricks Datapipeline with FiveTran/Readme.md

-# 🧱 Scalable Data Pipeline Demo Using Medallion Architecture
+# 🧱 Databricks - Datapipeline with FiveTran (Medallion Data flow)
 In the modern data landscape, speed and reliability are paramount.
 This project demonstrates how to build a scalable Lakehouse using the Medallion Architecture (Bronze → Silver → Gold) within Databricks, powered by Fivetran for automated ingestion.
 The pipeline simulates a real-world scenario: ingesting raw data from an external source, cleaning it, and structuring it for downstream applications or reporting dashboards — with minimal manual overhead.